 Map of wildlife watching locations in Cornwall

 Cornwall is one of the best places in the UK for wildlife watching and exploring the wonders of the ocean.
-If you’re feeling inspired to reconnect with nature, our cottages, hotels, holiday parks and B&Bs are never too far away from one of Cornwall’s top wildlife watching destinations.
+If you’re feeling inspired to reconnect with nature, our great range of holiday cottages are never too far away from one of Cornwall’s top wildlife-watching destinations.

 For more great inspiration for days out in Cornwall, why not have a read of our essential Cornwall beach guide, which includes some secret little spots that you might not have heard about!
 If you're bringing your canine companion on holiday with you, be sure to check out the best dog-friendly beaches in Cornwall and if you're worried about jellyfish, check out our guide on how to stay safe.